His $10-million commitment to United Way is inspiring others to dig deep

 “Anna’s love of giving and my values on helping my community came together in our philanthropic work,” he said.
 “We both believe deeply in helping others, and I continue to do this work in Anna’s memory.”

-Make your first gift of $10,000+ to United Way Greater Toronto, or increase your existing major gift, and it will be matched* by the Donald K. Johnson Major Gift Challenge Grant.
-That means your gift will go further in our fight against local poverty.
+Make your first gift of $10,000+ to United Way Greater Toronto, or increase your annual major gift, and it will be matched by the Donald K. Johnson Major Gift Challenge Grant*.